adamsilver/fdpb/03-book-a-flight.md

 ### Checkboxes Are Never Round

-In Checkboxes Are Never Round[^13], Daniel De Laney says:
+In Checkboxes Are Never Round[^], Daniel De Laney says:

 > interactive things have perceived affordances; the way they look tells us what they do and how to use them.
 That’s why checkboxes are square and radio buttons are round.
 Their appearance isn’t just for show - it signals what to expect from them.
 Making a checkbox round is like labeling the Push side of a door Pull.